Grant Hutchings MScPT, CMP, GunnIMS

 Figure out what the most important things in life are to you and prioritize the energy you commit to them accordingly.

-Find a physical activity that you love (whatever that is) and don’t overdo it.
-Getting our weekly dose of physical activity should not be an extra burden to our already busy lives.
-Finding something you enjoy doing and complimenting it with a few supportive exercises is so much easier to be consistent with.
+Find physical activities that you love to do (whatever that is) and don’t overdo it.
+Finding something you enjoy doing and complimenting it with a few supportive exercises is the easiest way to get our weekly dose of physical activity.

 What are your words to live by?